 callback to be run at a later time by the event loop of the only thread

-be blocked until some thread delivers the promise
+be blocked until some thread delivers the promises, completes the futures

 not supported by the standard JS implementation: one cannot use the Promise